 We are a large research active department with a significant number of PhD students.
 Within Applied Mathematics we have a significant research presence in Applied Analysis; Computational Mathematics; Continuum Mechanics and Mathematical Physics.
 We also have an active group working in Statistics and Operational Research.

-The Department of Mathematics achieved excellent results in the 2008 Research Assessment Exercise (RAE) with nearly 60% of the research in the department rated 'World Leading' or 'Internationally Excellent'.
-Within the London area Statistics and Operational Research was rated as the second best research department (equal to the London School of Economics, second to Imperial College).
-While Applied Mathematics was rated as the third best research department (behind Kings College and Imperial College).
+The Department of Mathematics achieved excellent results in the 2014 Research Assessment Exercise (RAE) with 65% of the research in the department rated 'World Leading' or 'Internationally Excellent'.

 The department is home to three research groups and four research centres: